What Are The Two Divisions Of Autonomic Nervous System

 Research on the Gut-Brain Axis

 Studies have shown that the gut microbiota, the community of microorganisms that reside in the gut, can influence brain function and behavior through the autonomic nervous system.
-For example, certain gut bacteria can produce neurotransmitters that affect mood, anxiety, and cognitive function.
+As an example, certain gut bacteria can produce neurotransmitters that affect mood, anxiety, and cognitive function.
 This research has important implications for understanding and treating various neurological and psychiatric disorders.

 Clinical Applications

-For example, autonomic testing, which involves measuring various physiological parameters such as heart rate variability and blood pressure, can be used to diagnose autonomic disorders.
+Take this: autonomic testing, which involves measuring various physiological parameters such as heart rate variability and blood pressure, can be used to diagnose autonomic disorders.
 Additionally, various therapies, such as biofeedback and pharmacological interventions, can be used to modulate autonomic nervous system activity and improve health outcomes.

 Personalized Medicine